Blog>Trade>Starting a Business>Get Gas Safe training to start out as a gas engineer

 Are you looking for a career change?
-Do you like the idea of being your own boss?
-If so, have you considered training to become a Gas Safe engineer?
-Whether you’re 40, 50 or just left school, training to be a gas engineer is an excellent idea.
+Want to be your own boss?
+If so, have you considered Gas Safe training to become a certified engineer?
+Whether you’re 40, 50 or just left school, training for Gas Safe work is an excellent idea.

 Why train as a gas engineer?